-Usually you have to pay a small entry fee into each club competitions (around £3-£5) but this does mean that you can play for prizes.
-Depending on the number of entrants, most clubs will give prizes for 1st, 2nd 3rd – which makes a good round even sweeter.
+Usually you have to pay a small entry fee into each club competition (around £3-£5) but this does mean that you can play for prizes.
+Depending on the number of entrants, most clubs will give prizes for 1st, 2nd and 3rd – which makes a good round even sweeter.

 A few times a year you can also expect to play board competitions.
 These are the “majors” for each golf club meaning the prizes are usually a little bigger and you can earn bragging rights with your name engraved on a board in the clubhouse.